Beyond just a room: How student housing should evolve - Honi Soit

 Kwan “hated” life at QMB – currently managed by UniLodge, a third-party student accommodation provider – she felt that the building was “sterile” and “clinical” due to the lack of community-based activities beyond the occasional rooftop party.
 Despite being cheaper than the colleges, residences like Queen Mary are largely devoid of autonomous student-run societies and initiatives.
 Instead, these are closely supervised by residential managers.

-On the other hand, at the Anglican-owned single-sex Arundel House on Broadway, residential life felt restrictive.
+On the other hand, at the Anglican-owned single-sex Arundel House on Broadway, life was different.
 Rents at Arundel currently sit at $320 per week for a shared room inclusive of meals.
-Although faith (or lack thereof) is no barrier to living at Arundel, residents are encouraged to participate in bible study sessions and activities linked to St Barnabas’ Church.
+Faith (or lack thereof) is no barrier to living at Arundel, residents are encouraged to participate in bible study sessions and activities linked to St Barnabas’ Church.

-“Monday night dinners were compulsory, afterwards, you had a discussion or activities not related to Christianity, but similar to youth groups,” Kwan said, describing Arundel as a tight-knit community, albeit with a heavy religious bent.
-Being atheist, she gravitated towards a group that was less active in the Anglican side of the House.
+“Monday night dinners were compulsory, afterwards, you had a discussion or activities not related to Christianity, but similar to youth groups,” Kwan said, describing Arundel as a small, tight-knit community.

-As such, Kwan feels that the anti-oppression politics, history and shared responsibilities at STUCCO align most closely to her heart.
+Later on, Kwan feels that the anti-oppression politics, history and shared responsibilities at STUCCO align most closely to her heart.
 From Monday to Thursday, residents take turns to form groups and cook for everyone as part of the house’s supper club.

 Yet, one of the most vexing problems when it comes to student housing is student safety.
-Residences like STUCCO are not immune to bullying, harassment, and other breaches within its corridors.
+Residences like STUCCO are not immune to bullying, harassment and other breaches within its corridors.
 When asked about what measures the co-op takes in response to incidents, Kwan says that even though breaches do occur at the cooperative, there are structures in place through its safer space policy to resolve conflict and hold perpetrators to account.

-“If there’s emergencies we have AGMs (Annual General Meetings) and everyone gets a say.
-Even if there is conflict, we try to deal with it [conflict] with an EGM (Emergency General Meeting) or something like that,” Kwan said.
+“If there’re emergencies we have EGMs [Emegency General Meetings] and everyone gets a say.
+Even if there is conflict, we try to deal with it through democratic mediations or something like that,” Kwan said.

 “Even places like STUCCO obviously deal with bullying and harassment but we have a commitment to uphold principles like anti-oppression, non-violence and ending racism.
 If people don’t align with that, obviously, there’s going to be a problem.”